bcgov/CONN-CCBC-portal/docs/AWS_Infrastructure.md

 To be able to run terraform scripts, please run `terraform login` and generate token (see [Cloud Login](https://developer.hashicorp.com/terraform/tutorials/cloud-get-started/cloud-login)).
 CCBC workspace set up to use specific role `BCGOV_XXX_Automation_Admin_Role` which has limited set of permissions, restricted to use of S3 and Lambda only.
 No IAM or network management operations are allowed.

-If project need to be set up not as a part of BC Gov infrastructure, `Infrastructure\main.tf` file can be modified to use [local backend](https://developer.hashicorp.com/terraform/language/settings/backends/local) instead of remote, and set provider configuration to use AWS user credentials instead of role.
-See [Provider Configuration](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#provider-configuration) for more details.
+If project need to be set up not as a part of BC Gov infrastructure, see section [How to use in any AWS account](AWS_Infrastructure.md#how-to-setup-in-any-aws-account).

 ## S3 Buckets